-Under Alternative 2, no impacts on property values would be expected.
-The same requirements for notification to potential buyers, as described above, would be required under this alternative.
+- 10 Under Alternative 2, no impacts on property values would be expected. - 11

-4.3.3 Community Cohesion
+12 4.3.3 Community Cohesion

-The No Action Alternative would not be expected to change the physical structure of the community around DMAFB, so community cohesion would not be impacted.
+14 The No Action Alternative would not be expected to change the physical structure of the 15 community around DMAFB, so community cohesion would not be impacted.

-4.3.3.2 Alternative 1.
-Update and Implement Total Force Training to Include FMS Aircraft (Preferred Alternative)
+174.3.3.2Alternative 1.Update and Implement Total Force Training to Include FMS18Aircraft (Preferred Alternative)